Skip to main content

 Dr O'Connor is also a member of the Transnational Education and Community Health Collaboratory (TEACH CoLab), a global teaching project that connects staff and students in academia across two institutions (the University of Washington, and SETU campuses in Waterford and Carlow) and examines specific and pertinent health-related issues through a cross-cultural lens.

 Since 2017, she has hosted the English at SETU podcast series The Nerve, and produces an average of five episodes per semester.
 It has featured interviews and discussions with students and staff of SETU, as well as world-renowned authors and scholars.
+An upcoming publication explores the ways in which epistemic spaces are created through academic podcasting.

 Dr. O'Connor teaches on a variety of modules in the B.A.
 Arts/Psychology course.
 These include: